Can Business Value Management Be Enhanced By Intangible Assets ⭐?

 - Entertainment and media companies have publishing rights and essential talent personnel making music and writing stories for the shows.

 - Consumer products and services companies have formulas and recipes, along with brand name recognition in highly competitive markets.
-A good example is Coca-Cola, soda drinks is synonymous with it.
+A good example is Coca-Cola, soda drinks are synonymous with it.

 - The healthcare industry tends to have brand names, skilled medical professionals, research and development of medicines and techniques in caring patients.